Saracul-Veaceslav/Trading_Bot/NewKnowledgeBase.md

 - Use proper error logging and checks for edge cases, such as insufficient data for calculations.
 - Maintain consistent naming conventions for variables and methods across the codebase
 - Ensure method names in implementation match what tests expect (e.g., 'execute_once' vs 'run_iteration')
+- Use factory patterns to simplify object creation and configuration
+- Implement caching for frequently accessed data to improve performance
+- Use context managers for resource management (files, connections, etc.)
+- Validate inputs early to prevent cascading errors

 ## Testing Challenges